ContributorSiri/lib-tests/README.md

 ## Advertisement on the Spring Semester

-We are urgently calling for the **midterm exam** of the following courses:
+We are urgently calling for the **MIDTERM of 2025 Spring Semester** of the following courses:

 - Game Theory (博弈论)
 - Cryptography (密码学)
 - Introduction to Computer Systems (计算机系统概论)

+Also, we are calling for the **ANSWERS** (both official or unofficial) of the previous uploaded exams.

+For the contribution standard, please refer to [How to Contribute](#how-to-contribute).

 Thanks for your attention!
 After you contribute by _pull request_, please contact to [@PeppaKing8](https://github.com/PeppaKing8) for a meal :)